delioda79/hypathia/README.md

 There are different ways to generate the documentation files.
 See [API Documentation - Tools and approaches](https://confluence.taxibeat.com/display/TECH/API+Documentation%3A+Tools+and+approaches)

 ---
-In order to bind the resources run from teh mian folder
+In order to bind the resources run from the main folder
 ```
 go-bindata -o bounddata/bound.go -pkg bounddata -fs -prefix "static/" static/...
 ```